Fort Wolters Machine & Tool, LLC

 Old Camp Wolters

-A New Life For Camp Wolters
+A New Life for Camp Wolters

 Wolters Industrial Park

-The U. S. Army occupied the majority of the post from 1951 to 1973.
-Today, much of the old post still remains, though in considerable decline from its heyday, and the largest component now serves the Mineral Wells community as Wolters Industrial Park.
-This Industrial Park houses several large corporations and small businesses.
-It continues to be a huge asset to Mineral Wells and a prime location for new incoming industries and warehouses.
+The U.S. Army occupied the majority of the post from 1951 to 1973.
+Today, much of the old post still remains, though it has considerably declined from its heyday.
+The largest component now serves the Mineral Wells community as Wolters Industrial Park.
+This industrial park houses several large corporations and small businesses.
+It continues to be a significant asset to Mineral Wells and a prime location for new industries and warehouses.

-Copyright © 2023 Fort Wolters Machine & Tool, LLC - All Rights Reserved.
+Copyright © 2024 Fort Wolters Machine & Tool, LLC - All Rights Reserved.

 This website uses cookies.